DealScorerDealScorer

 The questions below cut across the differences — diligence threads that matter regardless of which niche you choose.

-2. What is the real revenue mix beneath 'residential service'?
+2. What's the real revenue mix beneath 'residential'?

-3. Are the technicians W-2 employees, and who actually owns the customer relationship?
+3. How are technicians classified, and who controls the customer relationship?

 When to prefer each